-While waiting for the end of the long and cold nordic winters, Vikings also enjoyed this time of year in a great celebration.
-In part because they had little better to do while huddling over fires in their homes or in communal mead halls, but also because they knew that the sun was heading back their way.
-Light would once again overtake Dark.
+While waiting for the end of the long and cold Nordic winters, the Norse peoples also enjoyed this time of year in a great celebration.
+In part because they had little better to do while huddling over fires in their homes or in communal mead halls, but also because they knew that the sun was heading back their way light would once again overtake darkness.
 Many cold months were ahead, but the days would slowly start getting longer.

 There is, however, nothing wrong in celebrating both Christmas and Yule at the same time.
 After all, the goal is to bring people together and wish joy and good tidings on all.

-Yule officially begins on midnight, December 21st, and Yule eve is celebrated as the "Mother Night."
-Preparations must be made to cheer on and strengthen Thor as he prepares to once again battle the frost giants of Jotunheim with his mighty Mjölnir, to keep them from turning Midgard into a land of frost and bitter cold.
+Most traditions today place the beginning of Yule together with the winter solstice, on midnight, December 21st, and Yule eve is celebrated as the "Mother Night", the longest night of the year.
+Preparations must be made to cheer on and strengthen Thor, as he prepares to once again battle the frost giants of Jotunheim with his mighty Mjölnir, to keep them from turning Midgard into a land of frost and bitter cold.
 With our help, Thor will once gain prevent Fimbulwinter, the great three-year-long winter that heralds Ragnarok.

-For 12 days, celebrations will be held with friends and family, with much cheer, drink, food, burning of bonfires, and quiet reflection.
+For 12 days, celebrations are held with friends and family, with much cheer, drink, food, burning of bonfires, and quiet reflection.
 December 25th falls right in the middle, and New Year's will be its culmination.

 So, how can you celebrate Yule in modern times and still feel like a Viking?